-However, in the absence of concrete candidates, a sensible objection to this body of work is that we may just be building fictional castles in the air -- without there being any hope of obtaining instantiations of these cryptosystems from mathematical assumptions plausibly weaker than one-way functions.
-This work refutes such an objection: we provide the first constructions of quantum commitments and other quantum primitives in the real (unrelativized) world from well-studied assumptions, along with solid complexity-theoretic evidence that these assumptions do not imply the existence of one-way functions.
-This offers the strongest known evidence that the hardness required by quantum cryptography is weaker than that required by classical cryptography. \\
+However, in the absence of real instantiations, a sensible objection to this body of work is that we may just be building fictional castles in the air -- with no hope of securely realizing these cryptosystems without assuming the existence of one-way functions.
+Our work fundamentally refutes this objection.

+We provide the first {\em unrelativized} constructions of quantum bit commitments and secure computation from well-studied mathematical assumptions that do not imply classical cryptography.
+This addresses a major unresolved problem in the area, namely offering unrelativized evidence that the hardness required for quantum cryptography is weaker than that required for classical cryptography. \\

-{\bf Hardness beyond the Polynomial Heirarchy.} Recall that relative to certain oracles, quantum bit commitments exist even if $\mathsf{P} = \mathsf{NP}$, i.e., even if all languages in the polynomial heirarchy ($\mathsf{PH}$) can be efficiently decided.
-This indicates that we may be able to build quantum cryptography from problems that lie outside the polynomial heirarchy, and plausibly continue to be hard even if $\mathsf{PH}$ collapses.
+{\bf Hardness beyond the Polynomial Hierarchy.} Recall that relative to certain oracles, quantum bit commitments exist even if $\mathsf{P} = \mathsf{NP}$, i.e., even if all languages in the polynomial hierarchy ($\mathsf{PH}$) can be efficiently decided.
+This indicates that we may be able to build quantum cryptography from problems that lie outside the polynomial hierarchy, and plausibly continue to be hard even if $\mathsf{PH}$ collapses.
 One natural complexity class that is believed to not be contained in $\mathsf{PH}$ is ${\#\mathsf{P}}$, known to contain problems such as finding the permanent of a given real or complex valued matrix.
 Besides being $\#\mathsf{P}$-hard to compute, permanents also have worst-case to average-case reductions, opening up the splendid possibility of basing quantum cryptography directly on worst-case hardness.

 But actually building cryptosystems from the hardness of computing permanents turns out to be tricky due to the following conceptual barrier.
 In most natural constructions of (quantum) cryptosystems, honest parties need to be able to sample hard problems together with their solutions -- whereas it appears unlikely that random matrices can be quantumly efficiently sampled together with their permanents.
 By exploiting connections with sampling-based quantum advantage and using some indirection, we overcome this barrier.
 This allows us to obtain quantum cryptography from the average-case hardness of {\em approximating} permanents of complex-valued matrices, or the hardness of approximating probabilities of outcomes of random circuits.